xdnewlun1/PatientRegistration/README.md

 Built with SHA256 Hashing on Passwords to keep Database secure, working on encryption of all data in database Built with very basic auditing on actions.

+# Releases
+v0.1.0.0 Alpha Release - Include Login, and Patient Registration.
+See release Directions to use.
+NOT FOR PRODUCTION USE (Click Here)[https://github.com/xdnewlun1/PatientRegistration/releases/tag/alpha] for The Alpha 0.1.0.0 Release

 # TODO
 1. Implement Patient Managment
     a.
 Implement Deleting Patient